 Context and Description

-In the first case study a small (minimal functionality, with only a few screens) application was created for a small to medium sized business.
+In the first case study, a small (minimal functionality, with only a few screens) application was created for a small to medium-sized business.
 The application was to be used by multiple users across the business with varying degrees of frequency depending on the nature of their job.

 The organization creating the application had a highly skilled UX team, but they were not involved in the requirements definition, ideation, or initial design – nor was the company’s marketing team.
 Instead, a small, “agile,” engineering-only team led by a senior engineering manager rapidly created the product based on their impressions of the user and market need.
 The UX team was later brought in with requests for specific activities and deliverables.
 This included creating after the fact what are typically UX research deliverables, but they were not based on user feedback.

-The product has not been adopted by any of the intended market.
+The product has not been adopted by any of the intended markets.
 There has been no follow up to what aspect of the value proposition failed, or whether it was marketing, usability, technical integration, or some other issue impacting part of the ecosystem.
 Essentially, once the initial product was not immediately adopted, the small product team went on to another project.

 Saying the product failed as a result of the lack of UX maturity would be an unfair statement.
 Products fail in the market for a number of reasons.
 We recognize that a UX approach, by itself, does not guarantee good results for any given endeavor.
 However, it is possible to identify a number of weaknesses in this approach and how the lack of UX maturity could have contributed to failure in the market.